Fixing Your Clothes: How To Repair & Mend Almost Anything

 - For those who prefer words and pictures rather than videos, here’s how to replace a button on a shirt or blouse, with step-by-step instructions and pictures to guide you at every stage.

-Jeans and denim jackets and shorts are a different kettle of fish when it comes to replacing buttons.
-Sewing is tricky because of the thickness of the fabric.
 Instead, ditch the sewing needle and raid your toolbox.
-This is because the easiest way to fix your denim clothing that is missing a button is to use a no-sew button and a hammer!
+This is because the easiest way to fix your denim clothing that is missing a button is to use a no-sew button (Etsy has a good selection) and a hammer!

-If you need a tutorial for this then here are the most useful ones I’ve found:
+If you need a tutorial for this, then here are the most useful ones I’ve found:

 - This video guide to replacing a button on denim is incredibly straightforward.